krambono/dgvalue-backend-challenge/README.md

 Levels are tagged with git.

 For the levels 1, 2 and 3 you can access the categories endpoint with the url : [http://localhost:3001/categories](http://localhost:3001/categories).

+For the level 4 you can access the endpoint of the historical search volume of a category with the url : [http://localhost:3001/categories/:categoryId](http://localhost:3001/categories/:categoryId).